microsoft/TypeScript-wiki/Standalone-Server-(tsserver).md

 {"seq":1,"type":"request","command":"open","arguments":{"file":"c:/DefinitelyTyped/gregorian-calendar/index.d.ts"}}
 ```

-Responses are augmented JSON format. the Message stars with a header with the content length followed by a line separator (`\r\n`) followed by the response body as a JSON string:
+Responses are augmented JSON format.
+The Message starts with a header with the content length followed by a line separator (`\r\n`) followed by the response body as a JSON string:

 Here is an example of a response for a `quickinfo` command: